 For the tempering or tadka

 Spices & aromatics: Sliced garlic, curry leaves, whole red chilies, and whole cumin seeds.
-Optional additions: sliced onions, chopped tomatoes, mustard seeds, green chilies.
+Optional additions: sliced onions, chopped tomatoes, mustard seeds, and green chilies.

 Garnish: Chopped cilantro and a drizzle of lemon juice.
 It’s optional but highly recommended!